 In households or workspaces, getting familiar with emergency exits is also helpful.
 In worse cases, you should know where to go when fleeing from the fire.
 Also, it is beneficial to have fire extinguishers and implement safety precautions in using electricity.

 Furthermore, having plans and precautions ready beforehand ensures that you won’t have trouble when an actual electrical emergency strikes.
-Moreover, it is life-saving to be familiar with these plans to increase your preparedness.
+Moreover, it is life-saving to be familiar with these plans to increase your preparedness (this includes regular rubbish removal, house cleaning and general productive management of your property).

 2. Handling Electrical Emergencies